MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 `null`

-Depends on the default status of the dossier and the value in the `disableNotification` property.
+Depends on the default status of the dashboard and the value in the `disableNotification` property.

 #### Sample